Separate Decimal Numbers from Text in Excel (6 Quick Ways)

 Consolidate LEFT, LEN, SUM, and SUBSTITUTE Functions to separate decimal numbers

-• Press the Enter button and pull the Fill Handle icon.
+• Press Enter and drag the Fill Handle icon.

-Decimal numbers from the left side are extracted here.
+Decimal numbers are extracted from the left side.

 Formula Breakdown: